 Lean and simple to configure

-The UltraESB is an extremely light weight (~ 35MB) Java application and can be installed over any Java 1.6 supported OS/HW or VM/Cloud configuration
+The UltraESB is an extremely light weight (~ 35MB) Java application and can be installed over any Java 6 supported OS/HW or VM/Cloud configuration.

-- The UltraESB is configured with a single XML file or multiple files if desired, for a large configuration
+- The UltraESB is configured with a single XML file, and a set of deployment units

 - The configuration is a standard Spring configuration, and thus offers native Spring support during "mediation" of messages

 - Supports JTA transactions including suspend/resume, message split/aggregation

 - Supports clustered deployment with centralized cluster controls